nifty10m/DevSquad/_posts/2019-07-19-beanstalk-docker.md

   ]
 }
 ```
-We wrote a Gradle goal, which generates the Dockerrun.aws.json with the correct Tag (Version).
-To simplify the How-To let's say we tagged the Image with Version 0.0.1
+We wrote a Gradle task, which generates the Dockerrun.aws.json with the correct Ttg (Version).
+To simplify this How-To let's say we tagged the image with Version 0.0.1

 ## Deploy your Dockerrun.aws.json